Next-Search/websearch-proposal/your-ownership-and-privacy/private-by-default.md

 > _"I include a lot of personal health data, test files, what bacteria live in my poop \(yes, really\).
 Feel free to share all this.
 I don’t care about my privacy."
 -- [Serge Faguet](https://hackernoon.com/im-32-and-spent-200k-on-biohacking-became-calmer-thinner-extroverted-healthier-happier-2a2e846ae113)._

+## For Future Consideration
+- Evan Miyazono has a [Draft Open Problem Statement regarding identity verification](https://github.com/protocol/research/issues/10) which outlines some of the difficulties with current options and potential functionality for a future solution.